 On mountain bike pedals you can clip in on both sides (on some models with an egg beater shape on 4 sides).
 The most common standard is called SPD which is the one used by market leader Shimano.
 They require specific shoes that take a metal cleat which is hidden flush under a hike-worthy rubber sole.
 They are a very good option for long distance cycle touring.

-Tourissimo gives you the option to have your bike outfitted with flat, toe cages, or SPD.
+Tourissimo gives you the option to have your bike outfitted with flat, toe cages, Look Keo road, or Look SPD compatible pedals.

 What types of pedals should you use for a bike tour?
 The short answer is the ones that you are used to.
 It's not wise to try something for the first time on a multi-day cycling vacation.